Close Menu

 Grant during the mid-1870s

-President Lincoln had get an elderly top general to retire and then fire 2 succeeding top generals before he found the 1 that could deliver victory to the Union.
+President Lincoln had get an elderly top general to retire and then fire two succeeding top generals before he found the one that could deliver victory to the Union.

-Question for students (and subscribers): What do you think about these military men?
+Question for students (and subscribers) to ponder: What do you think about these military men?
 Was Lincoln right to fire Halleck and McClellan?
 Was Grant the right man for the job, or was he a “butcher” after all?
-Please feel free to share your thoughts on these Union Commanding Generals of the US Civil War in the comments section below this article.
+What are your thoughts on these Union Commanding Generals of the US Civil War?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!